-Engineered Logs – The Best Choice for Your Log Cabin
+Engineered Log – The Best Choice for Your Log Cabin.

-Log cabins have been admired for their beauty and durability for centuries.
+It’s no secret that people have admired the beauty and durability of log cabins for centuries.
 Building materials have evolved significantly since the first log cabins were built hundreds of years ago.
-Traditional logs are often being replaced with engineered logs.
+Today, engineered logs have been replacing the traditional log.

-Engineered logs are also referred to as glulam or laminated logs.
-This is different than laminated flooring that just looks like wood.
+Engineered logs are also called glulam or laminated logs, which is different than laminated flooring that just looks like wood.
 Engineered logs/laminated logs are real wood.

-Engineered logs begin their transformation in sawmills just like traditional lumber, where they are sawed and kiln-dried.
+What is an engineered log?
+Well, engineered logs begin their transformation in sawmills just like traditional lumber, where they are sawed and kiln-dried.
 Kiln drying reduces the wood’s moisture content making it more resistant to movement and decay.
-After kiln drying pieces of lumber are bonded together with pressure and resin.
-To be more specific, engineered logs are stress-rated wood beams composed of wood laminations, or “lams,” that are bonded together with durable, moisture-resistant adhesives.
+After kiln drying, pieces of lumber become bonded together with pressure and resin.
+To be more specific, engineered logs are stress-rated wood beams composed of wood lamination, or “lams,” that are fused with durable, moisture-resistant adhesives.
 The end result provides extraordinary benefits without sacrificing the look of traditional logs.

 Benefits of Engineered Logs

 • Structurally stronger than traditional logs because they are resistant to warping, twisting and settling making them the more stable choice for log cabins

 • Have a more uniform appearance than traditional lumber